-Place a hot, wet compress on the nipple before nursing or pumping.
+Saline soak your nipple.
 You can use a solution of 1 cup of water and 2 teaspoons Epsom salt.
+Soak your nipple in the solution for 2-5 minutes.
 Just make sure to wipe off the solution with plain water before feeding your baby.

 Nurse your baby on the side with the bleb immediately after applying heat.
 You might try hand expressing first to break up any clogs or remove thickened milk from the duct before your baby latches on.